satpalsr/sdk/docs/server.hytopia.collideroptions.simulation.md

 ## HYTOPIA.ColliderOptions.simulation property

-The simulation the collider is in.
+The simulation the collider is in, if provided the collider will automatically be added to the simulation.

 **Signature:**